 The Michigan constitution requires that an assessed value be established annually for each parcel of property according to the market value of the property, at 50 percent of "the usual selling price," as has historically occurred.
 Assessments are subject to county and state equalization and each taxable parcel is assigned an S.E.V.
 Neither assessed values nor S.E.V.'s are capped.

-The properties under valuation are identified under the following tax codes.
-As the properties have a tax exempt status, corresponding 2018 state equalized (SEV) and taxable values are not available.
+The property under valuation is identified under the following tax code.
+As the property has a tax exempt status, 2019 state equalized (SEV) and taxable values are not available.